SolaceDev/solace-dev-codelabs/markdown/codelab-4-codelab/codelab-4-codelab.md

 Repeat the export and serve locally every ime you make a new change in the markdown file

-Positive
+> aside positive
-: When you ran the `claat export` command you created the static web content needed to host your codelab.
+> When you ran the `claat export` command you created the static web content needed to host your codelab.
 It placed static web content in a directory specified by your unique "id" and you can view it locally by opening the index.html page.

-Negative
+> aside negative
-: Note that when you view it locally by opening index.html some of the graphics may not show up (such as access_time, Next, Back), but they work once online.
+> Note that when you view it locally by opening index.html some of the graphics may not show up (such as access_time, Next, Back), but they work once online.

 ### Export for production

 When you're done, export your static web content to the `codelabs` folder.

-Positive
+> aside positive
-: Make sure your markdown file name matches your header metadata `id` for ease of future updates.
+> Make sure your markdown file name matches your header metadata `id` for ease of future updates.

 ```bash
 # If creating a new codelab